Search All Doctors and Providers Affiliated with WakeMed.

 “I told Ken about a new approach to treating atrial fibrillation,” explains Dr. Netrebko.
 “Known as the “convergent” procedure, this new minimally-invasive option requires both an electrophysiologist and a cardiothoracic surgeon.
 We work together on the inside and outside of the heart using radiofrequency ablation to address all causes of atrial fibrillation.
 Through this combined approach, we are able to address all circuits responsible for atrial fibrillation and ensure completeness of ablation before we finish the procedure.

 “My experience at WakeMed was unlike any of my previous surgical experiences,” Shorsher continues.
 “I wasn’t just a number here.
-The entire team – from the valet parking attendant to the registration staff, to the nursing and support staff – they made me feel so wonderful, like I was at a party instead of having a major surgery.
+The entire team – from the registration staff, to the nursing and support staff – they made me feel so wonderful, like I was at a party instead of having a major surgery.
 I had no stress and the care was off the charts.
 With the Heart Center Inn, the chaplains, the tea service and most importantly, the world-class medical professionals – WakeMed has truly thought of everything.
 I am so grateful for my experience and my outcome.”

 A week after his procedure, Shorsher headed off to Disney World with his wife and grown son, and he’s been AFib free ever since.
 He no longer worries while on the golf course, riding his bike or traveling.
 “Seven years after being diagnosed with AFib, my life is finally back to normal.
 I feel like a teenager again,” he concludes.

 In fact, Shorsher is considering renewing his pilot’s license now that his life is back to normal.
 He hopes his experience will inspire others who’ve been suffering with AFib not to give up.